How I Got My German Freelancer Permit (as an Indian): A First-Hand Experience

 You May Also Like: All About Freelancing in Germany

-Bring Your Own German (if you don’t speak fluent German)
+3) Bring Your Own German (if you don’t speak fluent German)

 On the day of the appointment bring a native German speaker with you.
 You don’t need a professional translator for this.
 Ask a German friend to help you in exchange for a nice meal and beer.
 Or take your German SO if you have one!

 Ideally, you should go there prepared to communicate in German.
 There’s a very little chance that your caseworker will speak English or any other language – a good fact to remember when dealing with German bureaucracy in the day to day life.
-Even if your German is pretty basic, just muster up some courage to speak some.
-Best way to do this is to practice with a German friend before the meeting.
+Even if your German is pretty basic, just muster up some courage to speak some coherent sentences.
+The best way to do this is to practice with a German friend before the meeting.

-Be Ready For Additional Appointments and Paperwork
+4) Be Ready For Additional Appointments and Paperwork

-Almost halfway through my visa application process, I was asked to drop in and bring additional documents – a business plan, details of my past and current clients.
-That and my application was being forwarded to the Institute für Freie Berufe (IFB) for further assessment.
+Almost halfway through my visa application process, I was asked to drop in and bring additional documents – a business plan, and details of my past and current clients.
+That and my application was forwarded to the Institute für Freie Berufe (IFB) for further assessment.